 Each of our residents is signed up with a GP, we a run a weekly nurse’s surgery on site and we offer regular TB screenings via a NHS Mobile X-Ray Unit.

 Our weekly art class gives residents and service users a chance to flex their creative muscles, and they can also attend our relaxation and meditation sessions and wellbeing activities, which offer new ways to help manage stress and anxiety.
-Twice a year, residents are also offered the chance to attend Abbotswick, a peaceful two day retreat focusing on self-reflection.
+Twice a year, residents are also offered the chance to attend Abbotswick, a peaceful three day retreat focusing on self-reflection.
 Our residents also take part in fitness sessions, with Good Gym.

 People facing complex needs and exclusions exist in each community in the UK, and of the 220 plus homeless people we help each year, a significant number of them join Caritas Anchor House with complex needs.
 These can be related to substance misuse, mental health, criminal justice, domestic abuse and family breakdown.
 Turning around the lives of people with these needs can be challenging, and that is why we have invested in a dedicated complex needs team.

 The team is made up of Lifestyle Architects with specialists in the areas of mental health, offending and substance misuse.
 Taking into account all the different support needs of the client, our complex needs team work to strengthen the care pathways into statutory agencies to ensure a multi-agency approach to resident’s welfare and access to appropriate services.

 In 2015, 46% of our residents had mental health needs and 29% needed supported with drug and alcohol dependencies.
 41% of our residents had multiple complex needs, including criminal justice, domestic violence, mental health and substance misuse needs.